Finding Beau

 Beau with his father, Sunny, and Lucy

-This photo shows Beau on the left at 9 months of age.
-Sitting beside him is his father Sunny, who is now a retired Grand Champion show dog.
-The English Setter on the right is Lucy who lives with Sunny.
+This photo shows my English Setter, Beau on the left at 9 months of age.
+Sitting beside him is his father Sunny, a retired Grand Champion show dog.
+The English Setter on the right is Lucy, also a retired Grand Champion show dog.

 Why English Setters ?